realityexpander/How_to_program_from_ground_up/README.md

   - ### Computer Block Diagram
     - ![img_3.png](assets/Computer_block_diagram.png)

-    - The MPU (Microprocessor Unit) is the "brain" of the computer (CPU)
+    - The MPU (Micro-Processor Unit) is the "brain" of the computer (also called the CPU - Central Processing Unit)
     - ![img_7.png](assets/MPU.png)

   - ### Clock — "The heart beat of the CPU to keep it all in sync"